-Some children have an increased risk of abuse, and additional barriers can exist for children with respect to recognising or disclosing it.
-We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face.
+Some young people have an increased risk of abuse, and additional barriers can exist for young people with respect to recognising or disclosing it.
+We are committed to anti-discriminatory practice and recognise young people's diverse circumstances.
+We ensure that all young people have the same protection, regardless of any barriers they may face.

-We give special consideration to children who:
+We give special consideration to young people who:

-- ➤ Have special educational needs (SEN) or disabilities (see section 9) - ➤ Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - > Have English as an additional language - > Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic abuse - > Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - ➤ Are asylum seekers - > Are at risk due to either their own or a family member's mental health needs - > Are looked after or previously looked after
+- > Have special educational needs (SEN) or disabilities (see section 9) - Are young carers - > May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic abuse - > Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - > Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after